pascal1990/CSV/README.md

+Name : Pascal Fossouo

-#Read the 3 input files reports.json, reports.csv, reports.xml and output a combined CSV file with the following characteristics:
+Read the 3 input files reports.json, reports.csv, reports.xml and output a combined CSV file with the following characteristics:

 The same column order and formatting as reports.csv All report records with packets-serviced equal to zero should be excluded